PatrickRuddiman/WriteCommit/README.md

 3. Press `F5` to launch an Extension Development Host.

 The extension adds a Source Control panel action that runs `WriteCommit --dry-run` and inserts the generated message into the commit input box.
-It installs the CLI automatically if missing and supports configuring the OpenAI API key, endpoint, model, and executable path via settings.
+As soon as the extension activates it ensures the CLI is installed, reusing the endpoint and model you have configured through the `vscode-lm` Language Model settings (for example GitHub Copilot).
+You can still override those values through the extension settings, which also let you configure the OpenAI API key and the CLI path.

 ### Publishing
 The workflow `.github/workflows/publish-extension.yml` uses `vsce publish` to